Lexicon-grupp-4/Project/README.md

 # -
 If you start the API project in visual studio then you will get this url: https://localhost:44364
 # -
-Just now we use this url to get products from api to client app in  starter\client\src\features\catalog\ProductDetails.tsx and starter\client\src\features\catalog\Catalog.tsx
+Just now we use this url to get products from api to client app in  starter\client\src\features\catalog\ProductDetails.tsx and starter\client\src\features\catalog\Catalog.tsx but we will need to use this url in more places when our project growing.
+Just now we have just one databse table to start with.
 # -
 Just now we have cors policy to allow http://localhost:3000 and http://localhost:3001 in  starter\WebAPI\Startup.cs